dotnet/AspNetCore.Docs/aspnetcore/security/blazor/webassembly/hosted-with-azure-active-directory.md

 ### Register a client app

-Follow the guidance in [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) and subsequent Azure AAD topics to register a AAD app for the *Client app*:
+Follow the guidance in [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) and subsequent Azure AAD topics to register a AAD app for the *Client app* and then do the following:

 1. In **Azure Active Directory** > **App registrations**, select **New registration**.
 1. Provide a **Name** for the app (for example, **Blazor Client AAD**).